In 'Barbie', the smash hit of 'Oppenheimer', audiences send a message to Hollywood: Give us something new - ExBulletin

 The 10th Fast and the Furious film, Fast X, was a domestic dud, although international sales were robust.
 Within three days, Barbie has already surpassed its North American total of $145.9 million.

-Mission: Impossible’s seventh film, Dead Reckoning Part One, disappointed expectations before being blown away by Barbenheimer.
+The seventh Mission: Impossible film, Dead Reckoning, part one, disappointed expectations before being blown away by Barbenheimer.
 It was down 64% in its second weekend.

 Meanwhile, recent Marvel movies and DC movies haven’t approached the kinds of revenue once assured comic book adaptations.
-Marvel’s Guardians of the Galaxy Vol. 3, grossing $843 million worldwide, was a big seller, but movies like Ant-Man and the Wasp: Quantumania and The Flash fell well short of expectations.
+Marvels Guardians of the Galaxy Vol. 3, grossing $843 million worldwide, was a big seller, but films like Ant-Man and the Wasp: Quantumania and The Flash fell well short of expectations.

 The nostalgia industry is going nowhere, and neither is Hollywood’s reliance on remakes and sequels.
 Over the past few years, the top 10 box office movies, one movie was a reboot (The Batman) and the rest were sequels.